zia-ai/hf-custom-integration/README.md

 **13. Remove train tag while importing from CLU**

+**14. Train test split uses only training dataset for splitting.
+Hence we use 100% train and 0% test split.**

+**15. To perform evaluation of "Test" utterances, perform blind test in HF tool**

 ## Handling cancellations
 ### Cancellation Callback:
 * Added on_cancel() which gets called if the client cancels the request.
 It sets the self.is_cancelled flag.